Caring for chickens in extreme conditions - hot summers and cold winters - can bring problems.

 But the milder days of Spring can bring some issues we need to be careful to deal with, too.

 Here are five things to watch out for when you feel the days getting warmer.

-And while they're there they won't hesitate to kill a few hens on the way.
+While they're there, they won't hesitate to kill a few hens on the way.
+They enjoy the chase, and the kills.
 It's how they get their kicks.

 Do they climb or dig?
-Do they unlatch locks?
+Can they unlatch locks?
 (Raccoons are ace at this).
 Can they squeeze through tiny spaces?

 Now examine your coop area in minute detail.
 Think like a predator.
-And protect your flock's home as though it were Fort Knox.
+Protect your flock's home as though it were Fort Knox.

 For more details about how this can be done, see this article about the pine marten.

-The warmer weather and lighter nights can make caring for your flock much easier.
-There are fewer concerns about whether they're warm enough, they can forage more easily and hens are coming back into lay.
+The warmer weather and lighter nights can make caring for your flock easier.
+There are fewer concerns about whether they're warm enough, they can forage more easily and laying hens are producing those delicious eggs again.

 They're often brought in by wild birds, which when Spring comes will hang around the coop to find grain and other food.
 After all, they're planning on bringing up babies, too!